The 10 best day trips from Manchester by train

 How to get there:

-Train from Manchester Piccadilly (approx. 12 mins), Manchester Victoria (approx. 10 mins), or Manchester Oxford Road (approx. 25 mins with a change at Piccadilly).
+Train from Manchester Piccadilly to Stalybridge (approx. 10 mins), Manchester Victoria to Stalybridge (approx. 10 mins), or Manchester Oxford Road to Stalybridge (approx. 25 mins).

 Why go?

 A journey that combines two of life’s greatest pleasures: trains and real ale.
-Whether you’re a beer aficionado or just a fan of a day out with friends, the TransPennine Ale Trail is an excellent choice when looking for a day trip from Manchester.
+Whether you’re a beer aficionado or just a fan of a day out with friends, the TransPennine Ale Trail is an excellent choice when looking for places close to Manchester for a day trip.
 With some of the best real ale pubs in the country, all conveniently located either in the train stations or within a stone’s throw of them, this day out requires little advanced planning.
 Simply hop on the train, take in the rolling hills and charming villages of the route, and order yourself a delicious drink at each stop.

 Must-do activities:

-• Soak in the views: From breathtaking views out of the train window to hillside panoramas from the likes of the Railway in Greenfield.
+• Soak in the views: From breathtaking views out of the train window to hillside panoramas from Greenfield.

 • Train memorabilia: Check out the history on show at the Victorian Buffet Bar in Stalybridge.